jvmonjo/blog-gridsome/content/posts/2020-11-03-adding-ubuntu-to-macbook-air.md

 We first need to boot MacOs in recovery mode by pressing Command-R (⌘R) while booting.

-Once in recovery mode go to utilities/terminal, navigate to your pendrive where you have downloaded refind folder.
+Once in recovery mode go to utilities/terminal, navigate to your pen drive where you have downloaded refind folder.
 Type

 `./refind-install`